-In the first post of this two-part series, we covered why managing consumer consent is important in a multichannel environment.
+In the first post of this three-part series, we covered why managing consumer consent is important in a multichannel environment.
 With this second entry, we’ll look at the four components that make up an effective consent management strategy.
 While each contact center may have variations to their approach based on business need, there are fundamental processes that are key to any multichannel contact center.
 Let’s take a look at them.

 Four Key Processes for Effectively Managing Multichannel Consent